electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### USB.Host(usb, drivers, [, autoConfigPins]*)

-Instantiates the `USB.Host` class. `USB.Host` is an abstraction for USB port.
+Instantiates the `USB.Host` class. `USB.Host` is an abstraction over the native USB port platform implementation.

 It should be instantiated only once per physical port for any application.
-There are some imp boards which do not have a usb port, therefore a exception will be thrown on an attempt to instantiate `USB.Host` in that case.
+There are some Electric Imp boards which do not have a usb port, therefore a exception will be thrown on an attempt to instantiate `USB.Host` in such case.

-**NOTE:** USB framework assumes that developer will not use [`hardware.usb`](https://electricimp.com/docs/api/hardware/usb/) directly.
+**NOTE:** when using the USB framework you shouldn't access the [`hardware.usb`](https://electricimp.com/docs/api/hardware/usb/) directly.

 | Parameter 	 | Data Type | Required/Default | Description |